-Effect shall be given to the recommendations contained in any such joint report.
-If no joint report can be agreed upon, the claim shall be referred to an umpire selected by the two Governments; should they fail to agree on the choice of that umpire, it shall be referred to the Permanent Court of Arbitration at The Hague described in the Convention 1 for the Pacific Settlement of International Disputes, concluded at The Hague October 18, 1907.
-The Arbitral Tribunal shall be constituted in accordance with Article 87 (Chapter IV) and with Article 59 (Chapter III) of the said Convention.
-The proceedings shall be regulated by so much of Chapter IV of the said Convention and of Chapter III thereof (special regard being had for Articles 70 and 74, but excepting Articles 53 and 54) as the Tribunal may consider to be applicable and to be consistent with the provisions of this agreement.
-All sums of money which may be awarded by the Tribunal on account of any claim shall be paid within eighteen months after the date of the final award without interest and without deduction, save as hereafter specified.
+When the said persons shall fail to agree, the claim shall be referred to an umpire selected by the two Governments; should the Governments fail to agree on the choice of an umpire the claim shall be referred to the Permanent Court of Arbitration at The Hague, maintained under the Convention for the Pacific Settlement of International Disputes 1, signed at The Hague October 18, 1907.

+October 18, 1907.

+The Arbitral Tribunal shall be constituted in accordance with article 87 (Chapter IV) and article 59 (Chapter III) of that Convention.
+The proceedings shall be regulated by the provisions in the said Chapters III and IV (special regard being had to articles 70 and 74, but excepting articles 53 and 54) which the Tribunal may consider to be applicable and to be consistent with the provisions of this Convention.
+The sums of money which may be awarded by the Tribunal on account of any claim shall be paid within eighteen months after the date of the final award without interest and without deduction, save as hereafter specified.
 Each Government shall bear its own expenses.
-The expenses of the Tribunal shall be defrayed by a ratable deduction of the amount of the sums awarded by it, at a rate of five per cent. on such sums, or at such lower rate as may be agreed upon between the two Governments: the deficiency, if any, shall be defrayed in equal moieties by the two Governments.
+The expenses of the Tribunal shall be defrayed by a ratable deduction of the amount of the sums awarded by it, at a rate of five per cent on such sums, or at such lower rate as may be agreed upon between the two Governments.
+The deficiency, if any, shall be defrayed in equal moieties by the two Governments.